mxcube/mxcubeweb/README.md

 For the backend we are using Python-flask as the microwebframework, with the SocketIO library for handling internal messages of the Hardware Objects (see below).
 The web server tries to provide to the client a Rest like api.
 See [here] (http://mxcube.github.io/mxcube3/) for the documentation.

 And for the client interface a react based development, configured through webpack for an easy developemnt.
-Among others, we are also using socket-io, bootstrap, and isotope for drawing sample cards.
+Among others, we are also using socket-io and  bootstrap.

 ### HardwareObjects